lkk688/AIsensing/README.md

 pip install DeepMIMO
 ```

 Select and download a scenario from the scenarios [page](https://www.deepmimo.net/scenarios/), for example, select Outdoor scenario1 (O1).
+Download 'O1_60' and 'O1_3p5' to the 'data' folder